HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/simplivity-overview.md

 # HPE SimpliVity overview

-HPE SimpliVity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.

-Rapid proliferation of applications and the increasing cost of maintaining legacy infrastructure causes significant IT challenges for many organizations.
-With HPE SimpliVity, you can streamline and enable IT operations at a fraction of the cost of traditional and public cloud solutions, by combining your IT infrastructure and advanced data services into a single, integrated solution.
-HPE SimpliVity is a powerful, simple, and efficient hyperconverged platform that joins best-in-class data services with the world’s best-selling server and offers the industry’s most complete guarantee.
+HPE SimpliVity combines IT infrastructure, advanced data services, and AI-driven operations into a single, integrated hyperconverged solution at a fraction of traditional offerings' costs.
+By infusing artificial intelligence (AI) into hyperconverged infrastructure (HCI) environments, HPE SimpliVity has dramatically simplified and changed how customers can manage and support their infrastructure with:

+- Simplified management, troubleshooting and deployment.
+- Easy to update software, hypervisor, and firmware.
+- Rapid deployment and scaling to meet demand.
+- Built-in resiliency, backup and disaster recovery for data protection.
+- Always-on deduplication and compression for reduced capacity utilization by up to 10X.
+- Reduced complexity and overhead for ROBO and edge deployments, with central management in a single interface.
+- Intelligent monitoring with HPE InfoSight for HPE SimpliVity, providing predictive analytics, proactive wellness alerts and resource utilization insights.

 More information about HPE SimpliVity can be found at [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)